KBNLresearch/isolyzer/README.md

 ### ISO 9660

 For an ISO 9660 file system, Isolyzer locates and parses its [Primary Volume Descriptor](http://wiki.osdev.org/ISO_9660#The_Primary_Volume_Descriptor) (PVD).
-From the PVD it 2.
 From the PVD it then reads the *Volume Space Size* field (which denotes the number of sectors/blocks in the image) and the *Logical Block Size* field (the number of bytes for each block).
 The expected file size is then calculated as:

 *SizeExpectedISO* =  (*Volume Space Size* - *Offset*) x *Logical Block Size*